alexa/avs-device-sdk/README.md

 View the [C++ API References](https://alexa.github.io/avs-device-sdk/) for detailed information about implementation.

-### Security Best Practices and Important Considerations
+### Security Requirements

-All Alexa products should adopt the [Security Best Practices for Alexa](https://developer.amazon.com/docs/alexa/alexa-voice-service/security-best-practices.html).

-When building Alexa with the SDK, you should also adhere to the [following security principles](https://developer.amazon.com/docs/alexa/avs-device-sdk/overview.html#security-best-practices).
+All Alexa products must meet the [AVS Security Requirements](https://developer.amazon.com/en-US/docs/alexa/alexa-voice-service/avs-security-reqs.html).
+In addition, when building the AVS Device SDK, you are required to adhere to the [following security principles](https://developer.amazon.com/en-US/docs/alexa/avs-device-sdk/overview.html#security-requirements).